tebe6502/mad-pascal-en-mkdocs/docs/types.md

    end;
 ```

-Currently, the **MP** compiler does not check the correctness of enumeration types for `IF ELSE` operations.
+Currently, the **Mad-Pascal** compiler does not check the correctness of enumeration types for `IF ELSE` operations.

 ## [Real types](https://www.freepascal.org/docs-html/ref/refsu5.html#x27-300003.1.2)